Along with tea tree oil, lavender oil is perhaps the most popular essential oil for skincare, and for good reason.

-Secondly, lavender oil has a strange ability to increase collagen.
-You’re probably familiar with collagen: a structural protein which helps with strong skin, youthful skin, and a bright and vibrant skin tone.
+Secondly, lavender oil has a strange ability to increase collagen, a structural protein which helps with strong skin, youthful skin, and a bright and vibrant skin tone.
 Collagen also helps with healing old acne faster, and lavender oil is proven to increase type 1 collagen in human skin.

-There’s only one problem with lavender oil: the market is riddled with poor quality brands.
+There’s only one problem: the market is riddled with poor quality brands.
 Compared to argan oil or shea butter, there’s a particularly high amount of fake and synthetic products.

 That’s why today, we will discuss the 9 greatest lavender oil products money can buy.
 Firstly though, a safety note: always dilute your lavender oil before applying to the skin.
 Essential oils are very strong, and this rule applies to all of them.
 You should also avoid consuming your lavender oil – these products are all for external use only.